-The statement of activities reports all changes in net assets, including changes in net assets without donor restrictions from operating and non-operating activities.
+The statement of activities reports all changes in net assets, including changes in net assets without donor restrictions from operating and nonoperating activities.
 Operating revenues consist of those monies received and other contributions attributable to EGC's ongoing efforts.
-Investment income, realized and unrealized gains and losses on investments, net of related management fees are reported as non-operating revenue because such assets are managed for long-term stabilization of EGC's activities.
+Investment income, realized and unrealized gains and losses on investments, net of related management fees are reported as nonoperating revenue because such assets are managed for long-term stabilization of EGC's activities.
+Nonoperating revenue also consists of employee retention tax credit revenue, see Note 11.